 Alimony is not automatic and is not always ordered in a divorce.
-It’s not uncommon, but it’s not uncommon either.
-If you’re going through a divorce and plan to request for it, or you suspect your spouse will; you’ll want to understand what alimony is, how judges decide whether to award it; when you can change or stop the payments, and how you and your spouse can reach an agreement; on the issue rather than having a judge decide for you.
+It’s not uncommon, but it’s not unusual, either.
+If you’re going through a divorce and plan to request it, or you suspect your spouse will; you’ll want to understand what alimony is, how judges decide whether to award it; when you can change or stop the payments, and how you and your spouse can reach an agreement; on the issue rather than having a judge decide for you.

 How Courts Decide Alimony

-State laws establish the guidelines that judges must follow when deciding whether to award alimony in any case; as well as the amount and duration of the payments.
+State laws establish the guidelines that judges must follow when deciding whether to award alimony in any case, as well as the amount and duration of the payments.
 These rules are typically different for temporary support during the divorce and post-divorce alimony.